Machine learning engineering of quantum currents

-To characterize the entangled current states, we define the certification measure Eq.\ref{Eq:Fidelity}, which is a product of expectation values of observables.
+To characterize the entangled current states in an experimental setting, we defined the certification measure Eq.\ref{Eq:Fidelity}, which is a product of expectation values of observables.
 Experimentally, one is required to measure the square of the particle-number operator $\mean{\nn{2}{k}}$ of the winding number mode $k$.
 For cold atoms condensates, this measure can be determined from time-of-flight measurements, where the prepared state is expanded in free space~\cite{bloch2008many}.
 After free expansion, the density of the atoms develops a hole in the center, which is proportional to the winding number $k$ \cite{wright2013driving}. $\mean{\nn{2}{k}}$ can be calculated by repeating the time-of-flight measurement several times and calculating the fluctuations in the winding numbers.

 For superconducting circuits, the expectation value of the square of the particle number of a specific winding number $k$ can be derived from the expectation value of fourth order correlators between different qubits.
 We find